-Focus This Skill Area is about the capacity to recognise and respond to differing values, beliefs and behaviours, to draw on diverse perspectives for work purposes and to manage conflict when it arises.

-Skills, social competence:

-knowledge and building self esteem

-understandings recovering from mistakes

-o overcoming fears

-o achieving goals

-accepting positive reinforcement

-respect for diversity in the workplace:
+Focus This Skill Area is about the capacity to recognise and respond to differing values, beliefs and behaviours, to draw or diverse perspectives for work purposes and to manage conflict when it arises.
+Skills, knowledge and understandings social competence: building self esteem recovering from mistakes o overcoming fears o achieving goals o accepting positive reinforcement respect for diversity in the workplace: age race culture ethnicity ability sexual orientation religion socio economic status inclusive language and behaviour code of conduct respecting the rights of others valuing diversity in the workplace and the challenges with this taking a stand against discriminatory behaviour honesty, safety and respecting the law responding to conflict: identifying sources of pressure conflict resolution models (including seeking assistance) and strategies that reach mutually agreeable solutions.

-o age

-o race

-o culture

-o ethnicity

-o ability

-o sexual orientation

-o religion

-o socio economic status

-inclusive language and behaviour

-code of conduct

-respecting the rights of others

-valuing diversity in the workplace and the challenges with this

-taking a stand against discriminatory behaviour

-honesty, safety and respecting the law

-responding to conflict: identifying sources of pressure conflict resolution models (including seeking assistance) and strategies that reach mutually agreeable solutions.
 Context Learners must be given opportunities to engage with work exposure opportunities such as guest speakers, workplace visits, interviews with experts, use of websites, engagement with equity groups.
 Learners must be given opportunities to apply their skills, knowledge and understandings to a workplace context.
-Work requirements Portfolio requirements:
+Work requirements Portfolio requirements: checklist of observations that demonstrate positive behaviours and respect verified by teacher and/or supervisor.